arsenikstiger/bolt.new-any-llm/README.md

 pnpm run dev
 ```

 This will start the Remix Vite development server.
-You will need Google Chrome Canary to run this locally if you use Chrome!
+You will need Google Chrome Canary to run this locally!
 It's an easy install and a good browser for web development anyway.

 ## Tips and Tricks